-Gone are the days of these lead belching behemoths, but here is a video of one vintage punt gun being unleashed on unsuspecting clay pigeons.
+Gone are the days of these lead-belching behemoths, but here is a video of someone unleashing one vintage punt gun on some unsuspecting clay pigeons.

 I recently had a chance to handle a gun auction item punt gun in 4 gauge.
-It was around five feet long and was a single shot break action shotgun that had a standard buttstock but a hole in the forearm presumably to mount to a boat.
+It was around 5 feet long and was a single-shot, break-action shotgun that had a standard buttstock, but a hole in the forearm presumably used to mount to a boat.
 The shells were enormous.

 Unsporting as it was, it was extremely effective.
 Punt guns were sometimes used in groups so many guns would hit as many birds as possible upon command.
 By 1860, the practice of using punt guns was banned mostly at the state levels.
 Federal laws in 1918 finished market hunting for good.

 Modern waterfowl shotguns are required by federal law to be at most 10 gauge, while many hunters use 12-gauge magnum loads that exceed the standards of the old shells of yesterday.